 1. Experience campus firsthand.

-Even if you find that the college where you spend your summer program isn’t your type of place, take this opportunity to soak up everything about campus life firsthand; from the classroom to the meal plans, find what matters to you.
+Even if you find that the college where you spend your summer program isn’t your type of place, take this opportunity to soak up everything about life on campus firsthand; from the classroom to the meal plans, find what matters to you.
 That way, when you are deciding which school you want to call home, you’ll already have a pretty good idea of what you want out of your campus experience.

 2. Sample student life.